AsDoomsday/Basic-of-Statistics-/README.md

 # Basic-of-Statistics-
 This is my first repo covering basic of stat

-You can see 2 files, csv and ipynb go ahead and experiment with it happy learning :)
+You can see 2 files csv and ipynb, go ahead and experiment with it happy learning :)